venkatesh5650/hrms-app/README.md

 ### 📌 Project Overview

-Enterprise HRMS is a full-stack Human Resource Management Platform designed to model real-world corporate HR workflows with strong security, governance, and auditability.
+Enterprise HRMS is a full-stack Human Resource Management Platform designed to model realistic corporate HR workflows with strong security, governance, and auditability.
 The system follows a centralized, approval-based HR lifecycle:

 - HR initiates employee creation and updates